sabagaruchava/GAI-TEST/README.md

-# Giant Auto Import
+# GAI

-Giant Auto Import is a web application for an auto importing company, providing services to help customers purchase and import vehicles.
+GAI is a web application for an auto importing company, providing services to help customers purchase and import vehicles.

 ## Features